ryanwprice/ixd-github/readme.md

 Git is fast because most of the work is done locally rather than on a server.
 Best of all, it can be worked on offline!

 Because files are versioned, you can't overwrite any file.
+Each version of the repository is given a unique ID (checksum).

 Git is great for groups and teams because people can work on the same files simultaneously without conflict (due to the local repo).